THE SUNDERLAND SITE - PAGE 049

 For your pleasure and amusement.

 A series of creative advertisements (23 of them) arrived in my e-mail in-box in Nov.
 2010.
-Advertisements for AT&T around the world, available here as this page is updated.
+Advertisements for AT&T around the world.
+The page which showed them is now long gone.

 I show just three of them, my personal favourites of the group.
 Though the best of all, to me at least, is of the elephants at top left.
 The image below is available in a larger size here.